-- investigate the structural features, bonding, typical reactions and uses of the major families of organic compounds including those found in food. - process data from instrumental analyses of organic compounds to confirm or deduce organic structures, and perform volumetric analyses to determine the concentrations of organic chemicals in mixtures. - consider the nature of the reactions involved to predict the products of reaction pathways and to design pathways to produce particular compounds from given starting materials. - investigate key food molecules through an exploration of their chemical structures, the hydrolytic reactions in which they
+- investigate the structural features, bonding, typical reactions and uses of the major families of organic compounds including those found in food. - study the ways in which organic structures are represented and named. - process data from instrumental analyses of organic compounds to confirm or deduce organic structures, and perform volumetric analyses to determine the concentrations of organic chemicals in mixtures. - consider the nature of the reactions involved to predict the products of reaction pathways and to design pathways to produce particular compounds from given starting materials. - investigate key food molecules through an exploration of their chemical structures, the hydrolytic reactions in which they are broken down and the condensation reactions in which they are rebuilt to form new molecules.
+In this context the role of enzymes and coenzymes in facilitating chemical reactions is explored.

-- are broken down and the condensation reactions in which they are rebuilt to form new molecules.
-In this context the role of enzymes and coenzymes in facilitating chemical reactions is explored. - use calorimetry as an investigative tool to determine the energy released in the combustion of foods.
+use calorimetry as an investigative tool to determine the energy released in the combustion of foods.